neondatabase/website/content/docs/reference/compatibility.md

 template template0;
 ```

-Another provider is `icu`, which uses the external [ICU](https://icu.unicode.org/) library.
-In Neon, support for standard `libc` locales is limited.
-Instead, Neon provides [predefined icu locales](https://www.postgresql.org/docs/current/collation.html#COLLATION-MANAGING-PREDEFINED-ICU) that you can use if you require locale-specific sorting or case conversions.
+Another provider supported by Neon is `icu`, which uses the external [ICU](https://icu.unicode.org/) library.
+In Neon, support for standard `libc` locales is limited compared to what you might find in a locally installed Postgres instance where there's typically a wider range of locales provided by libraries installed on your operating system.
+For this reason, Neon provides a full series of [predefined icu locales](https://www.postgresql.org/docs/current/collation.html#COLLATION-MANAGING-PREDEFINED-ICU) in case you require locale-specific sorting or case conversions.

-To view available locales, use the query `SELECT * FROM pg_collation`, or the command `\dOS+` from the [Neon SQL Editor](/docs/connect/query-with-psql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor).
+To view all of the predefined locales available to you, use the query `SELECT * FROM pg_collation`, or the command `\dOS+` from the [Neon SQL Editor](/docs/connect/query-with-psql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor).

 To create a database with a predefined `icu` locale, you can issue a query similar to this one with your preferred locale: